-Community Engagement Describe There was on-going coordination with the City throughout the project as they Community were were active participants on the Project Management Team (PMT).
-Specific Outreach comm community outreach engagement and strategies are described below: Summarize Commitments, 1) The PMT formed a Project Advisory Committee (PAC), made up of citizens Expectations 2) representing diverse modal perspectives as well as representation from local business owners, emergency service providers, the school district, and a member from the City Planning Commission and Council.
+Community Engagement Describe There was on-going coordination with the City throughout the project as they Community were active participants on the Project Management Team (PMT).
+Specific Outreach community outreach engagement and strategies are described below: Summarize Commitments, 1) The PMT formed a Project Advisory Committee (PAC), made up of citizens Expectations representing diverse modal perspectives as well as representation from local business owners, emergency service providers, the school district, and a member from the City Planning Commission and Council.
 The PAC also included ODOT District/Maintenance representatives.
 The PAC met three times, at key project milestones, to provide input on the project material and the Concept Plan.
-The PMT hosted a virtual public meeting to solicit broad input on analysis, alternatives/concepts, and preferred alternative concept development.
+2) The PMT hosted a virtual public meeting to solicit broad input on analysis, alternatives/concepts, and preferred alternative concept development.
 The virtual meeting included a live presentation and several weeks for people to add comments through email, a survey, or an interactive map.
 76 community comments were received.
-An "information only" presentation was provided to ODOT's Mobility Advisory Committee (MAC) Stakeholder Forum.
-Alternatives/concepts were presented since they could potentially impact the OR 99W cross- section which is a Reduction Review Route.
+3) An "information only" presentation was provided to ODOT's Mobility Advisory Committee (MAC) Stakeholder Forum.
+Alternatives/concepts were presented since they could potentially impact the OR 99W crosssection which is a Reduction Review Route.
 The MAC responded positively regarding the buffered bike lane concept as well as the neighborhood greenway.
-City of McMinnville held a joint Planning Commission/City Council Work Session and conducted Planning Commission and City Council hearing resulting in the adoption on the Concept Plan into the city's TSP on XXXX
+4) City of McMinnville held a joint Planning Commission/City Council Work Session and conducted Planning Commission and City Council hearing 4) City of McMinnville held a joint Planning Commission/City Council Work